SC-SGS/PLSSVM/README.md

 ### Generating data

-The repository comes with a python3 script (in the `data/` directory) to simply generate arbitrarily large data sets:
+The repository comes with a python3 script (in the `data/` directory) to simply generate arbitrarily large data sets.

+In order to use all functionality, the following python3 modules must be installed: argparse, numpy, pandas, sklearn, arff, matplotlib and mpl_toolkits

 ```bash
 > python3 generate_data.py --help